Our Authors

 SHEIKHA SHAMMA BINT SULTAN BIN KHALIFA AL NAHYAN

-Sheikha Shamma wears many hats; having a keen interest in research, she graduated from Cambridge University, in 2019, with a Masters degree in Sustainability Leadership and has co-authored many academic articles in this field.
+Sheikha Shamma graduated from Cambridge University, in 2019, with a Masters degree in Sustainability Leadership and has co-authored many academic articles in this field.
 Her passion for sustainability was the driving force that led her to set up her own company, Alliances for Global Sustainability.

 She is also the founder of Circle of Hope, a charitable initiative under whose umbrella she set up two entities, Beacon of Hope and “Wanna Read?”: Beacon of Hope offers the gift of light, in the form of solar light kits, to children in developing countries; “Wanna Read?” offers young patients access to a variety of books during their visit to hospitals and clinics.
 The innovative reading initiative provides a fun and educational environment to promote the power of healing through reading, and to help children broaden their literary and creative horizons during their recovery process.